raguay/raguay.github.io/site/tutorials/plashserver/series.md

 All code for this series will be in the [SveltePlashServer](https://github.com/raguay/SveltePlashServer) GitHub repository.
 This repository will have the final code, not a step wise code increment.
 That is easer way for me to manage it all.

+If you come up with some additions to the project, just fork the repository, add the new code, and send me a pull request.
+It would be great to get a community around this project.

 - [Create a Local Plash Server Using Svelte - Setup and Beginning Files](/#/tutorials/plashserver/plashserversetup)